amlalejini/GPTP-2018-Exploring-Genetic-Programming-Systems-with-MAP-Elites/README.md

 See the publication for a fully detailed description of the linear GP representation used.

-Details about the instruction set used in our experiments can be found...
+Details about the instruction set used in our experiments can be found [here](http://lalejini.com/GPTP-2018-Exploring-Genetic-Programming-Systems-with-MAP-Elites/documentation/instruction_set).

 ## Data and Analyses